 Certifiers can only pass or fail.
 The foundation either complies with the design or it doesn’t.

 Engineers can issue a “pass with conditions”, meaning some rectifying action is to be done and confirmed before the concrete pour.
-With as many as 1 in 3 foundation inspections not meeting the pass/fail criteria of a building certifier, and with both being comparable in price, you can’t afford not to engage an engineer for this stage, preferably the one who designed it in the first place.
+With as many as 1 in 3 foundation inspections not meeting the pass/fail criteria of a building certifier, and with both being comparable in price, you can’t afford not to engage an engineer for this aspect, preferably the one who designed it in the first place.

 How we do Inspections at STA